 1. Use A Bottle As A Rolling Pin

-If you don’t have a rolling pin (or yours is out of commission), use a glass bottle!
-They’re both heavy and smooth enough to make short work of any baking project.
+If you don’t have a rolling pin or yours is out of commission, use a glass bottle instead.
+They’re both heavy and smooth enough to make short work of any dough.

 2. Use A Glass As A Cookie Cutter

 Can’t find your cookie cutter?
-Just use a drinking glass (or a mason jar!)
-Turn it upside down, dip the rim in a bit of flour, and use.
+Just use a drinking glass (or mason jar), turn it upside down, dip the rim in a bit of flour, and press.
 A glass is about the same size as a cookie cutter, and it works well for biscuits too.

 3. Use Canned Beans As A Meat Tenderizer